willstMSFT/microsoft-365-docs/copilot/microsoft-365-copilot-setup.md

 description: Learn how IT administrators can prepare their organization for Microsoft 365 Copilot.
 Admin cans assign licenses, optimize SharePoint search, give enough access, prevent oversharing, use sensitivity labels, create a pilot group, and more.
 ---

-# Get started with Microsoft 365 Copilot - admin guide
+# Set up Microsoft 365 Copilot - admin guide

 [Microsoft 365 Copilot](microsoft-365-copilot-overview.md) is an AI-powered productivity tool that uses large language models (LLMs).
 It integrates with your data, with Microsoft Graph, and with Microsoft 365 Apps.